 After lunch, we will drive you up to the Alhambra for your visit, you will have pre-booked your entry tickets with a specified time of entry into the 'Nasrid Palaces'.

 You will enter the complex a couple of hours beforehand and have time to explore the Gardens and other areas before the Palaces.

-Your Tour Leader will depart once you are in the Alhambra and, after your visit, you can just stroll down the hill into the City Centre.
-Or, if you prefer, take a taxi or the local shuttle bus.
+hill into the City Centre.
+Or, if you prefer, take a taxi or the